infoshareacademy/jfdd14-magicyKodu/README.md

 Mini [game](http://www.magicykodu.jfdd14.is-academy.pl/Runner%20Game/game.html) for application subscribers.

 Game instruction:
-You play the role of a professional runner who takes part in long-distance competitions.
+- You play the role of a professional runner who takes part in long-distance competitions
 - Collect bananas encountered for 1 point, which provide energy for further operation
 - Grab a magic drink for 3 points that hydrates your body
 - Watch out for appearing stones that you have to jump over.
-Otherwise, you will twist the ankle and the game is over You make the jump by pressing the up arrow on the keyboard.
+Otherwise, you will twist the ankle and the game is over
+- You make the jump by pressing the up arrow on the keyboard

 [![Plunner4Runner game](https://i.postimg.cc/jq7Vt9Zm/Screenshot-from-2020-04-27-13-58-55.png)](http://www.magicykodu.jfdd14.is-academy.pl/Runner%20Game/game.html)